duckdb/duckdb-web/faq.md

 ### Does DuckDB use SIMD?

 DuckDB does not use *explicit SIMD* instructions because they greatly complicate portability and compilation.
 Instead, DuckDB uses *implicit SIMD*, where we go to great lengths to write our C++ code in such a way that the compiler can *auto-generate SIMD instructions* for the specific hardware.
-As an example why this is a good idea, porting DuckDB to the new Apple M1 architecture took 10 minutes.
+As an example why this is a good idea, it took 10 minutes to port DuckDB to the Apple Silicon architecture.

 ### How does DuckDB handle concurrency?